radwinskis/RadGEEToolbox/docs/featurelist.rst

 - Retrieve **dates** of images
 - Mask image collection inside a geometry/polygon
 - Mask image collection outside a geometry/polygon
+- Mask images based on pixel values
+- Convert singleband images to **binary masks** based on pixel values
 - **Mosaic image collections** that share dates of observation and copy all image properties from the collection of choice
 - **Mosaic images that share the same date** from a single image collection
 - **Select an image from an image collection** using a positional index or date string
 - Scale Landsat and Sentinel-2 DN pixel values to **reflectance** (surface reflectance)
+- Merge multiple singleband or multiband collections into a single collection
 - Access a variety of useful **color palettes** for image visualization
 - Define **visualization** parameter dictionaries easily